-The ADNI Clinical Core is responsible for operational and data management aspects of the study, including subject recruitment, retention, and assessment activities at all sites.
-Core activities also include development of the protocol and procedures manuals, regulatory oversight, maintenance of the ADNI network of performance sites, monitoring of site staffing, recruitment, compliance and data entry, financial subcontracting, study supply management, and development and maintenance of the ADNI data system in accordance with the aims of the program and the ADNI executive committee.
-The clinical core also manages the process of adjudicating conversion of subjects from one diagnostic category to another.
+The ADNI Clinical Core is responsible for operational and data management aspects of study, including subject recruitment, retention and assessment activities at all sites.
+Core activities also include development of the protocol and procedures manuals, regulatory oversight, maintenance of the ADNI network of performance sites, monitoring of site staffing, recruitment, compliance and data entry, financial subcontracting, study supply management, and development and maintenance of the ADNI data system in accordance with the aims of the program and the ADNI Executive Committee.
+The Clinical Core also manages the process of adjudicating conversion of subjects from one diagnostic category to another.

-The first funding cycle of ADNI (referred to as ADNI 1) supported the recruitment of 400 individuals with amnestic MCI according to the Petersen criteria as operationalized by the Alzheimer's Disease Cooperative Study, along with 200 cognitively normal older individuals and 200 with mild AD [1].
-Toward the end of 2009, ADNI was awarded additional support, in the form of a Grand Opportunities (GO) grant, from the National Institute on Aging for a 2-year period to allow further longitudinal follow-up, imaging, and data analysis for the ADNI 1 cohorts, as well as the recruitment of a fourth cohort of less impaired individuals with MCI.
+The first funding cycle of ADNI (referred to as ADNI 1) supported the recruitment of 400 individuals with amnestic MCI according to the Petersen criteria as operationalized by the Alzheimer's Disease Cooperative Study (ADCS), along with 200 cognitively normal older individuals and 200 with mild AD (Petersen, Aisen et al. 2010).
+Toward the end of 2009, ADNI was awarded additional support, in the form of a Grand Opportunities grant, from the National Institute on Aging for a two year period to allow further longitudinal follow-up, imaging and data analysis for the ADNI 1 cohorts, as well as the recruitment of a fourth cohort of less impaired individuals with MCI.
 The phase of study funded by this award is referred to as ADNI GO.
-At approximately the same time, an application was submitted to NIH by the ADNI investigators requesting a 5-year extension of ADNI, referred to as ADNI 2.
+At about the same time, an application was submitted to NIH by the ADNI investigators requesting a 5 year extension of ADNI, referred to as ADNI 2.